gaohuazuo/lvm-thin-backup/README.md

 # lvm-thin-backup
-This utility create backups for lvm thin volumes and automatically remove backup if needed.
+This utility creates backups for lvm thin volumes.
+It can also monitor space usage and delete old backups automatically.